resbazSQL/lc-webscraping/_episodes/02-dom.md

-> ## Exercise: Select all challenge boxes by class
+> ## Exercise: select all challenge boxes by class
-> Using an XPath query in the JavaScript console of your browser, select the element that contains the text
+> Using an XPath query in the Javascript console of your browser, select the element that contains the text
 > you are currently reading on this page.
 >
 > While we *can* select this challenge box by `$x("//h2[@id='exercise-select-this-challenge-box']/..")` what happens if we want to iterate over all challenge `<div>` elements on this page?